If you're not sure what time of year to visit London, check out the best times to visit.

 November in London

-As the evenings get darker in November, fireworks light up the skies for Bonfire Night, London's streets begin to sparkle with festive lights, and traditional pubs offer a cosy retreat.
+As the evenings get darker, fireworks light up the skies for Bonfire Night, London's streets begin to sparkle with Christmas lights, and traditional pubs offer a cosy retreat.

 December in London

 December is the most magical time to visit London, with Christmas shopping, pop-up ice rinks and fantastic New Year's Eve celebrations, including the famous fireworks at the London Eye.

 January is a great time to visit on a budget, pick up some bargains in the winter sales and make the most of London's free attractions.

 Enjoy romance, fashion and Chinese New Year with city-wide celebrations in London in February, while children are kept busy with half-term activities.

 Spot the first signs of spring blooms on a visit to London in March, plus join in the Irish celebrations, catch top river events, indulge in pancakes and treat your mum on Mother's Day.